SergeyMi37/SSH-for-IRIS-container/README.md

 - to login into your container user **irisrsowner** got a password visible to you
   that is required for login over SSH.
 User root is not allowed for login.

-The rest is prety default for InterSystems IRIS Community Edition in a docker container.
+The rest is pretty default for InterSystems IRIS Community Edition in a docker container.
 ### Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
 ### Installation